Papoel/Pasteur/UPDATE.md

 - Configuration Monolog for intercept error in PROD + deprecation message
 - Admin can delete registration
 - Command for add new user from terminal
+- Fix bug on page UserProfile format phone Twig.
+- Fix missing filter Twig for format html tags in description event.
+- Add Maintenance page for the website.

 ### Changed